-- All conversational partners (parents, teachers, teaching assistants, therapists) contribute significantly to the language acquisition process by adjusting their linguistic input to be compatible with the child's developing linguistic and communication abilities by supplying a scaffold to allow the child to communicate despite primitive abilities (Bruner, 1978).
+- All conversational partners (parents, teachers, teaching assistants, therapists) contribute significantly to the language acquisition process by adjusting their linguistic input to be compatible with the child’s developing linguistic and communication abilities.
+They do this by supplying a scaffold to allow the child to communicate despite primitive abilities (Bruner, 1978).

 Intentionality contributes to development of language in these two ways:

-- The child's actions in the world as well as his interpretation and expression of language lead to the development of new representations or the mental contents of his mind.
+- The child’s actions in the world, as well as his/her interpretation and expression of language, lead to the development of new representations or the mental contents of his/her mind.

 - The child’s participation in the social world depends on and is promoted by these acts of expression and interpretation between the child and caregiver.

 Further, engagement is “the child’s emotional and social directedness for determining what is relevant for learning and the motivation of learning” (p 14 Bloom and Tinker).

 In our work at Soaring Eagle Academy, this work and these foundations have been instrumental in guiding us in creating a robust curriculum where students are able to experience and act upon their environment.

 Let’s begin with the question: “What is language?”

 Lois Bloom and Margaret Lahey, describe language, “as a means to communicate and express ideas, representing objects, events and relationships in a systematic way where rules govern the combination of words and sentences.”
 Language further represents the shared knowledge of a community, or culture, and will vary based on the speakers within a region.